 Explosive separation of rim and tire parts can result in death or serious injury.
-Overinflation, rim and tire servicing, improper use of rims and tires, worn, or improperly maintained tires could result in a tire explosion and separation of tire and rim.
+Rim and tire servicing, improper use of rims and tires, or worn or improperly maintained tires can cause tire explosion.

-To prevent tire explosion:
+To prevent tire explosions:

 - Maintain proper tire pressure.
-Inflating a tire above or below the recommended pressure can cause tire damage. - Mount tires only by properly trained personnel using proper equipment. - Replace any tire with cuts or bubbles.
-Replace any damaged rims.
+Inflating a tire above or below the recommended pressure can cause tire damage. - Mount tires only by properly trained personnel using proper equipment. - Replace tires with cuts or bubbles.
+Replace damaged rims.
 Replace missing lug bolts and nuts. - Do not weld or heat wheel assembly.
 Heating increases tire pressure.